snuq/SnuKivyTemplate/Readme.md

 Themed slider based on SpecialSlider.
 Uses colors from the theme and the sliderbg image from the data directory.

+# snu.songplayer Classes

+## snu.songplayer.SongPlayer
+Class based on kivy's kivy.uix.videoplayer.VideoPlayer class, but meant for playing audio.
+Includes a stop, play/pause, volume buttons, and a slider for displaying and seeking the song position.
+Most variables and functions that make sense are ported over from the VideoPlayer, see kivy's documentation for more information on these.
+* Variables for setting, seeing the song: source, duration, position, volume, state
+* Variables for theme: image_play, image_stop, image_pause, image_volumehigh, image_volumemedium, image_volumelow, image_volumemuted
+* Functions: seek()

 # snu.stencilview Classes

 ## snu.stencilview.StencilViewTouch